Skip to content

 Can I use a credit card in Lisbon taxis?

 Increasingly yes, but not universal.
-Always confirm before starting the ride.
+Confirm before starting the ride.
 Keep €25–€30 in euro cash as backup.

 Is the metro safe at night from Lisbon Airport?